-Fasten safety belt

-- Set parking brake (power unit only). - Release trailer parking brake (if applicable). - Place vehicle into a low gear. - Gently pull forward against parking brake to make sure the parking brake holds. - Repeat the same steps for the trailer with trailer parking brake set and power unit parking brakes released (if applicable). - If it doesn't hold vehicle, it is faulty; get it fixed.
+- · Fasten safety belt. - Set parking brake (power unit only). - Release trailer parking brake (if applicable). - Place vehicle into a low gear. - · Gently pull forward against parking brake to make sure the parking brake holds. - Repeat the same steps for the trailer with trailer parking brake set and power unit parking brakes released (if applicable). - If it does not hold vehicle, it is faulty; have it repaired.